 What ReadySMS actually is (and isn't)

-ReadySMS is a messaging platform first: send and receive SMS at scale over registered 10DLC routes, with a built-in power dialer for outbound voice.
+ReadySMS is a messaging platform first: send and receive SMS at scale over registered 10DLC routes.
 It's not trying to be your company phone system, your video tool, or your contact center.
 No AI call coaching, no meetings.
 If you need those, this isn't your tool — buy Dialpad.

 What ReadySMS is good at: